kedro-org/kedro/docs/source/starters/new_project_tools.md

 ### Data Structure

-The Data Structure tool provides a standardised folder hierarchy for your project data, which includes predefined folders such as raw, intermediate, and processed data.
+The Data Structure tool provides a standardised folder hierarchy for your project data, which includes predefined folders such as raw, intermediate, and processed data, as determined by [data engineering convention](https://docs.kedro.org/en/stable/faq/faq.html#what-is-data-engineering-convention).
 This tool is fundamental if you want to include example pipelines during the creation of your project as it can not be omitted from the tool selections.
 This tool will help you in maintaining a clean and organised data workflow, with clear separation of data at various processing stages.
 We believe a well-organised data structure is key to efficient data management, allowing for scalable and maintainable data pipelines.